kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 #.
 There is no symbol for the irrationals, which are simply defined as numbers which are not rational.
 In fact, the set of irrationals may shown using set notation only indirectly as $\mathbb{R}\setminus\mathbb{Q}$, which means the set of real numbers, excluding the rational numbers.

 #.
-The _complex_ numbers incorporate a non-real entity called $i$ the _imaginary unit, which is defined as $i^2 = -1$.
+The _complex_ numbers incorporate a non-real entity called $i$ the _imaginary unit_, which is defined as $i^2 = -1$.
 Since every real number when squared is greater than or equal to zero, this $i$ is not a real number, and therefore demands its own symbol, arithmetic, and set, $\mathbb{C}$.

 ## The Four arithmetic operations

 Each of the four basic arithmetic operations--addition, multiplication, subtraction, division---are [binary](https://en.wikipedia.org/w/index.php?title=Binary_operation&oldid=1182322931) operations and may only be performed between _two_ numbers.
-The ability to add multiple numbers---as in determining the total sum to be paid at the checkout counter while shopping---is made possible the [commutativity](https://en.wikipedia.org/wiki/Commutative_property) and [associativity](https://en.wikipedia.org/wiki/Associative_property) of addition.
+The ability to add multiple numbers---as in determining the total sum to be paid at the checkout counter while shopping---is made possible by the [commutativity](https://en.wikipedia.org/wiki/Commutative_property) and [associativity](https://en.wikipedia.org/wiki/Associative_property) of addition.

 ### Commutativity and Associativity

 Let us demystify this.
-Lets us add three numbers, $2$, $3$, and $5$5.
+Lets us add three numbers, $2$, $3$, and $5$.
 It is common to write this as $2 + 3 + 5 = 10$.
+The sum $10$ is correct, but it is derived from the commutativity and associativity of addition.

+In commutativity, we have
+$$
+2 + 3 = 3 + 2.
+$$ _The order of the two operands may be interchanged_.

+In associativity, we have _three operands_.
+We use parentheses to denote the operation we perform first.
+It does not matter which pair we add first.
+$$
+(2 + 3) + 5 = 2 + (3 + 5).
+$$
-The sum $10$ is correct but it is derived from the commutativity and associativity of addition.
-In commutativity, we have $2 + 3 = 3 + 2$, the order of the _two_ operands does not matter.
-In associativity, we have three operands, it does not matter which pair we add first: $(2 + 3) + 5 = 2 + (3 + 5)$.
-Together, these two operations allow us to be casual about how we order the numbers when adding many of them.
+Together, these two operations allow us to be casual about how we order the numbers when we add many of them.

+Talking about commutativity and associativity might seem like overkill for addition.
+But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.

 ### Addition